karthikb351/vitinfo2/README.md

-VITinfo2
+VITacademics2
 ========

-Development for the VITinfo suite of applications.
+Development for the VITacademics suite of applications.
 Including Attendance, Marks, etc.

 To Do
 =========
-Redo appengine script logic to handle multiple modules(attendance, attendance_details, marks, etc) Add marks module to android app
+Add marks module to android app